vuetifyjs/vuetify/packages/docs-next/src/pages/en/customization/breakpoints.md

 }
 ```

-Access these properties within Vue files by referencing `$vuetify.breakpoint.<property>`; where property coresponds to a value listed in the  [Breakpoint service](#breakpoint-service-object) object.
+Access these properties within Vue files by referencing `$vuetify.breakpoint.<property>`; where property corresponds to a value listed in the  [Breakpoint service](#breakpoint-service-object) object.
 In the following snippet we log the current viewport **width** to the console once the component fires the mounted lifecycle hook:

 ```html
 <!-- Vue Component -->